Calibrated Optimal Decision Making with Multiple Data Sources and Limited Outcome

 where $\boldsymbol{\rho}_{R}(d)$ is the $s\times 1$ asymptotic covariance vector between the value estimator of the outcome of interest in the primary sample and the new rebalanced value difference estimator of intermediate outcomes between two samples.
-It follows that the conditional distribution of $\sqrt{N_E}\{\widehat{V}_{E}(d) - V(d)\}$ given the estimated rebalanced value differences of intermediate outcomes as
+Following similar arguments in \eqref{eqn:proj}, it yields the calibrated value estimator of $V(d) $ under heterogeneous baseline covariates